 - Women fight each other to get to the front of the stage.

-- Cora Corman is portrayed as a sex object wearing a very scant costume.
-Her routine involves men touching her all over her body.
-In one provocative dance, she lies down and touches her breasts.
+- Cora Corman is portrayed as a sex object and is seen performing in very brief clothing with men touching her all over her body.
+In one provocative dance she lies down and touches her breasts – Sophie later refers to it as an ‘orgasm.’

-- Alex also dances provocatively with exaggerated, gyrating hips.
-This sends women wild – they all want to touch him.
+- Alex also dances provocatively with exaggerated, gyrating hips, which sends the women wild – they all want to touch him.

 - Sophie tells her older sister, who is madly in love with Alex, that she has slept with him.